 The constant change of pricing means farmers cannot plan for their future, making it not the best iteration of coffee for those who farm it.
 If it was up to me, commodity coffee shouldn’t be consumed.

-However, the reality is, without commodity coffee, the speciality beans would have ridiculous prices due to a lack of base rate.
+However, the reality is, without commodity coffee, the specialty beans would have ridiculous prices due to a lack of base rate.

 I acknowledge its existence, but in my opinion, true coffee lovers don’t drink universal-tasting coffee.

-I like bouquet, fruity hints, or his of sweetness.
+I like bouquet, fruity hints, or hints of sweetness.
 Imagine if all coffee tasted the same?
 Turkish pots filled with Nescafé just sounds wrong.